-- CO 1: Explain the principle of physics and interpret them in engineering field and compares the results with theoretical calculations. - CO 2: Utilise modern engineering physics techniques and tools in real time applications in engineering studies. - CO 3: Identify the characteristics and the behaviour of materials in a practical manner and gain knowledge and its usage. - CO 4: Apply the analytical techniques and graphical analysis to the experimental data.
+CO 1: Interpret the principle of physics in engineering field and compare the results with theoretical calculations.

+CO 2: Ability to use modern engineering physics techniques and tools in real time applications in engineering studies.

+CO 3: know about the characteristics and the behaviour of materials in a practical manner and gain knowledge and its usage.

+CO 4: Apply the analytical techniques and graphical analysis to the experimental data